djff/hexachess/instructions.md

-# Overview of the resit project
+# Overview of the project

 The inspiration for this project is heavily inspired by the following video.
 Watch it, then re-watch it, and make sure you get the ideas behind it before moving on to the rest of the instructions: [hexachess video](https://www.youtube.com/watch?v=sw7UAZNgGg8)